 The Santoku Knife vs. The Chef’s Knife: What’s the Difference?

 As the most popular multipurpose kitchen knives, both the Santoku knife and the chef’s knife can be used for a variety of meal prepping tasks, from slicing meats and fish to chopping fruits and vegetables to mincing herbs and spices.
 However, the differences in design and the way each knife hits the cutting board require different knife skills and cutting techniques in order to use each knife to its fullest potential.
 For a better understanding of the differences and similarities between these two chef knives, let’s take a look at the specifications and uses for each.

 What is a Chef’s Knife?

-Often referred to as the most important tool in the kitchen, the Western-style chef’s knife is used for a variety of meal prepping tasks.
+Often referred to as the most important tool in the kitchen, the Western-style chef’s knife comes with many uses in the kitchen.
 Designed specifically for the “pinch grip”, the double bevel blade measures anywhere between 8 and 12 inches long from the heel to the tip, while the cutting edge features a generous curve (known as the “belly”) and is designed for the rocking motion known in the culinary world as the “rock chop”.
 This technique involves anchoring the tip of your knife on the cutting board as you rock the knife up and down, using your guide hand (which should be in “claw position” with fingers curled under) to push the ingredient forward between each cut.

 Different parts of the chef’s knife are used for different tasks as well.
 The heavy-duty heel of the blade is great cutting through thick slabs of meat and dense fruits and vegetables like squashes and melons, while the pointed tip is perfect for detailed work like scoring meat and trimming fat.
 Some chef’s also use the flat of the blade to gently crush ingredients like garlic.